andreselia/B250-data-analysis/docs/PRICE.md

 # PRICE

 This file aims to document the handling of PRICE (Probabilistic inference of codon activities by an EM algorithm) in the B250 department of DKFZ Heidelberg.
+Please check the original documentation of the Erhard Lab: https://github.com/erhard-lab/gedi/wiki/Price#preparing-a-reference

 ## 1. Re-Align fastq files
 ```